 temperature probe sensor pictured here can

 from Amazon or Summit Racing for about $20 each.
 It's only rated

-at 16 amps, so it really should never be used for any fan without a
+at 16 amps, so it really should not be used for a fan without a

 relay.
 This mechanical sensor